Table of Contents

 This Good News is contained in the №1 Best-Selling book in the world today: the Holy Bible.

 Yes.
-In fact, this Good News has converted billions of Christians worldwide, and this same Good News continues to strengthen and encourage Christians as we continue on this pilgrimage together.
+In fact, it is this Good News that has converted billions of Christians all over the world, and it is this same Good News that continues to strengthen and encourage Christians as we continue on this pilgrimage together.

-I’ll write a different post about how to wield this sacred weapon effectively.
-But for now, before I write that post, make a commitment to read your Bible every day.
+I’ll write a different story talking about how to wield this sacred weapon effectively.
+But for now, before I write that story, make a commitment to read your Bible every day.
 Truly study it.
-You’ll learn a thing or two by doing so, and you’ll be stronger for that.
+By just doing so, you’ll learn a thing or two, and you’ll be stronger for that.

 God is always close to those who seek Him.
 If you seek Him with a sincere heart, you will find definitely find Him (Matthew 7:7).